jaspreet-27/cab-booking/readme.md

 ********************CAR BOOKING PROJECT****************************************

-# Nodejs-Microservices is the Microservices sample project in node.js with MySQL
+#  Microservices project in node.js with MySQL

 ## What will you need